How to Properly Select and Apply DuPont Rubber to Substrate Adhesives

 3. Completing all necessary preparations

 Once you are ready to apply the adhesive, make sure you complete all of the necessary preparation.
-First, properly clean and prepare the substrate to allow for the best possible bond.
+First, properly clean and prepare the substrate to allow for the best possible rubber-to-substrate bond.
 This includes ensuring that there are no barriers left on the substrate’s surface.
 Barriers such as oil, solvents, rust, and even dust can negatively affect adhesion.

 For the best mixing results, H.M.
 Royal recommends using a propeller style mixer at 60 RPM or higher, depending on the specific technology.
 Make sure to wear all personal protective equipment and mix the adhesive thoroughly in a well-ventilated location as specified in the technical data sheet.